Liu Xinwu: Biography

 Born in the province of Sichuan, his family moved to Beijing, a city that figures prominently in his work, in 1950.
 Liu spent most of his life in Beijing, except for a brief period during the Cultural Revolution, when he was sent to work in rural China.

 His short story, "Class counsellor" (also translated as "The Class Teacher"; 班主任) published in 1977 was one of the earliest examples of prose condemning the excesses of the Chinese government during the Cultural Revolution.
 His work has sometimes been referred to as scar literature, though this assessment is disputed.

 Liu filled editorial positions in a number of prominent government-sponsored publications throughout most of the 1980s.
 In 1987, however, he was removed as editor of the publication People's Literature after a story published failed to meet government approval.
 He left all his government positions after the Tiananmen Square protests of 1989 because of continual harassment from the government for his pro-demonstrator stance.
 Since then, he has devoted himself entirely to his writing.

+In 1999, Liu, along with Wang Meng and Mo Yan, was a referee for an online literature contest hosted by NetEase which contributed to the early growth of internet literature in China.

 Liu's work, which includes novels, short stories, and children's literature, focuses on the common people of Beijing and people who live on the margins of society.